relianceenwerem/my-portfolio/CV.md

 ## Education

-- The University of Central Florida, Orlando, Florida, USA, *PhD, Scientific & Technical Communication/ Texts & Technology*  - May 2029 (Expected)
+- The University of Central Florida, Orlando, Florida, USA, *PhD, Scientific & Technical Communication, Texts & Technology*  - May 2029 (Expected)

 - The University of Alabama, Tuscaloosa, Alabama, USA, *Master of Arts, English* - May 2025